Abhiknoldur/Sonar-Automation/README.md

 *pip3*

 ### Steps to run the script
-1. Generate sonar.properties for your project
+1. Generate sonar.properties for your project and keep it in the root of the project you are going to scan
 ```
 # must be unique in a given SonarQube instance
 sonar.projectKey=my:project